Safdie brothers: Uncut Gems

 The Safdies directed Uncut Gems, starring Adam Sandler, with Martin Scorsese serving as an executive producer.
 The film was inspired by their father's time working in the Manhattan Diamond District.
 It had its world premiere at the 2019 Telluride Film Festival.
 Theatrically released in the United States in 2019, it received critical acclaim and became one of A24's highest-grossing releases.

-Future projects
+Split and solo projects

 In December 2017, The Hollywood Reporter announced that the Safdies would helm a remake of 48 Hrs. with the script being written by Josh Safdie, Ronald Bronstein, and Jerrod Carmichael.
 In December 2019, the Safdies elaborated in an interview with The A.V.
 Club, saying the film was still being made but it would no longer be a remake.
 Their script would instead be "re-shifted into something original."